fellipeassuncao/artificial-intelligence-projects/README.md

 ## [Fake News Detector (Fake News Dataset)]()

-In this practice we will classify a text from classification algorithms based on Recurrent Neural Networks (RNN), specifically Long Short Term Memory (LSTM).

 We can classify texts using Natural Language Processing and different Classification Algorithms based on Deep Learning such as LSTMs and CNNs.

-There are many classic classification algorithms like Decision Trees, Random Forest, SVM which can do a good job, but sometimes is a good idea use Deep Learning algorithms like LSTM.

 A good reason to use the LSTM is that it is effective at memorizing important information.
 If we look at other non-neural network classification techniques, they are trained on multiple words as separate inputs which are just words with no real meaning like a sentence, and predicting the class will give the output according to statistics and not according to the meaning.
 This means that each word is classified into one of the categories.

-This occurs differently in LSTM.
 In LSTM, we can use a multi-word string to find out which class it belongs to.
 This is very useful when working with Natural Language Processing.
 If we use proper layers of embedding and encoding in LSTM, the model will be able to figure out the real meaning in the input string and provide the most accurate output class.
 The following code will elaborate on the idea of how text classification is done using LSTM.

 ## [Review Text Classification (Amazon Review Dataset)]()